BenjaK/irregulAR1/cran-comments.md

 ## Release summary

 Initial release of this package.
+Function documentation has been updated with examples and a reference for the algorithms used has been added to the `DESCRIPTION`.

 ## Test environments
 * local Kubuntu 16.04 install, R 3.4.4